Skip to Main Content

 The Bartender's Position in Thai Dining

 The bar program at venues like this one exists inside a broader shift that is reshaping how Thai restaurants in the American South are understood.
-For much of the last two decades, suburban Thai dining operated under a fairly rigid format: a wine list of modest ambition, a short list of bottled beers, and perhaps a handful of cocktails built around citrus and chilli that gestured at Southeast Asian flavour without committing to it.
+For much of the last two decades, suburban Thai dining operated under a fairly rigid format: a wine list of modest ambition, a short list of bottled beers, and a handful of cocktails built around citrus and chilli that gestured at Southeast Asian flavour without committing to it.
 Increasingly, Thai restaurants operating in mixed dining-and-drinking formats have begun to take the bar as seriously as the wok.

 This is the territory Colonial Kitchen and Bar occupies.
 The bar-and-kitchen pairing is not incidental to the concept; it is the concept.
-Across American cities, the bars that have earned lasting attention — Bar Leather Apron in Honolulu, Kumiko in Chicago, Jewel of the South in New Orleans — have done so by treating hospitality and craft as inseparable.
+Across American cities, the bars that have earned lasting attention — Bar Leather Apron in Honolulu, Kumiko in Chicago, and Jewel of the South in New Orleans — have done so by treating hospitality and craft as inseparable.
 The bartender's role in those rooms is not simply to pour; it is to set the tone for the entire visit.
 At Colonial Kitchen, the dual name signals exactly that kind of intent, where the bar is positioned as co-equal with the kitchen rather than subordinate to it.

 That framing connects to a wider trend visible from Julep in Houston to ABV in San Francisco to Superbueno in New York City and The Parlour in Frankfurt on the Main: craft bar programs are now expected to cohere with the kitchen's cuisine, not simply coexist alongside it.
 A Thai kitchen that draws on the aromatics of lemongrass, galangal, and kaffir lime gives a thoughtful bartender considerable material to work with.